tonlabs/wallet-sdk-js/README.md

 ## Create Client Instance

-You have to create an instance of `TonClient` to use it later with WalletKit objects.
+You have to create an instance of `TonClient` to use it later with Wallet objects.

 ```javascript
 const client = new TonClient({